serfriz/caddy-custom-builds/README.md

   serfriz/<caddy-build-name>:latest  # replace with the desired Caddy build name
 ```

-The volume and bind mounts can be adjusted to meet to your needs, `$PWD` is used to reference the current working directory, but you can replace it with your preferred path.
+The volume and bind mounts can be adjusted to meet your needs, `$PWD` is used to reference the current working directory, but you can replace it with your preferred path.
 The environment variables are only required if the modules used in the build require them.

 The default [Caddyfile](https://github.com/caddyserver/dist/blob/master/config/Caddyfile) that is included inside the Docker container is just a placeholder to serve a static Caddy welcome page with some useful instructions.
 So you will most likely want to mount your own `$PWD/Caddyfile` to configure Caddy according to your needs (the file must already exist in the specified path before creating the container).